Introduction to Loops in C

 Control Statements

-Some loop control statements need to be used in loops for different purposes and to achieve the end result.
-Below are the different statements that are used:
+Some loop control statements need to be used in loops for different purposes and to achieve the result.
+Below are the other statements that are used:

-The break statement is used to exit the loop immediately after executing a particular statement for a specific condition.
+The break statement exits the loop immediately after executing a particular statement for a specific condition.

 Syntax:

-It generally skips the statements according to the condition.
-It is used to send the control directly to the condition and to continue the loop process.
-For a particular condition, it skips the current loop or statements and enters into a new loop or condition.
+It generally skips statements according to the condition, sends the control directly to the condition, and continues the loop process.
+It skips the current loop or statements for a particular condition and enters a new one.

 Syntax: